jdtaylor7/prometheus/README.md

 ./build/prometheus
 ```

-Some file pathnames are relative so running from the build directory itself will
+At the moment some file pathnames are relative so running from the build
-not work.
+directory itself will not work.

 [version-badge]: https://img.shields.io/github/release/jdtaylor7/drone_viewer/all.svg
 [version-url]: https://github.com/jdtaylor7/drone_viewer/releases/latest